morlandi/django-datatables-view/README.rst

 in order to render the initial site page, you need another "application" view, normally based on a template.

-In the template, insert a <table> handler and connect it to the DataTable machinery, as show below.
+In the template, insert a <table> element and connect it to the DataTable machinery, as show below.

-The first ajax call (identified by the `action=initialize` parameter) will provide to DataTable the suitable columns specifications (and other details) based on the `column_defs` previously defined.
+The first ajax call (identified by the `action=initialize` parameter) will render the initial table layout, providing to DataTable the suitable columns specifications (and other details) based on the `column_defs` previously defined.

 `register_list.html`